skilled-reflection/skilled-reflection.github.io/c09-ibc-ed.md

 ## pay attention

-### COMM-to Applicant

 How would your life look
 if you put it on paper?
-How do you get what you
-need and want?
-How do you clarify and
-direct your life?

 With better words.
 The right words will change